TVS Apache RTR 180 ABS Review

 It has six-spoke mag alloys.
 It’s available in two shades – white and black.

-The ABS variant of Apache 180 is priced at 82.8K (ex-showroom, Delhi (approx., may vary)).
 We doubt if this bike will be able to convince buyers at this price as it’s even costlier than Bajaj Pulsar220 which is far more powerful than this bike.
 If safety is your top priority then only we will recommend you this bike otherwise we don’t feel it’s a complete value for money bike.